restatedev/examples/typescript/promisify-anything/README.md

 Prerequisites:

-- npm, jq, curl
+- npm
-- Docker
+- supported Restate OS environment (macOS, Linux, Docker)
 - [Optional] An AWS account where you can deploy a demo stack

 There are several components to running the example: